Go back to NTATV main page

 Windows XP Professional Setup: Partition map with 2 partitions, one 5GB and one 100MB

 Now, install to the larger partition.
-Format it as NTFS on English editions of Windows 2003 or XP SP3, and FAT32 on all other versions.
-Go through the installation process as normal.
+Format it as NTFS and go through the installation process as normal.
 This should only take a few minutes unless your host system is as old as the Apple TV or you type your product key in wrong 37 times.
+It's also important to set an admin password here.

 Back on the host system's command line, we now need to swap out the CDROM from the Windows ISO to the NTATV Drivers and Utilities ISO.
 We also need to tell QEMU to boot from the hard drive instead of the CD-ROM.
 The QEMU parameters should look like this:

-Open the NTATV Utils CD in Explorer and double click on the HDDFix registration entry.
-When prompted click "Yes" and you should see "Information from HDDFix.reg has been entered into the registry".
-This allows Windows to boot on hardware other than the hardware it was originally installed on.
+Open the NTATV Utils CD in Explorer and double click on the DiskAndVideoFix registration entry.
+When prompted click "Yes" and you should see "Information from DiskAndVideoFix.reg has been entered into the registry".
+This allows Windows to boot on hardware other than the hardware it was originally installed on, and forces the video driver to autoload.

-Are you sure you want to add the information in D:\HDDFix.reg to the registry?
+Are you sure you want to add the information in D:\DiskAndVideoFix.reg to the registry?

 E:\ drive with the contents of the Boot folder